 More than three quarters (77 percent) of international students surveyed stated they would be willing to take part in quarantine programs if it meant commencing on-campus learning sooner.

-The second instalment of the International Student Crossroads survey found attitudes towards the global pandemic had changed as they come to terms with the reality of quarantine, and their concerns had pivoted to become much more practical.
+The second installment of the International Student Crossroads survey found attitudes toward the global pandemic had changed as students come to terms with the reality of quarantine, and their concerns had pivoted to become much more practical.

 Andrew Barkla, Chief Executive Officer, IDP Education, said more than three-quarters of the 4,300 students surveyed were willing to quarantine, but more importantly, what they wanted was practical assistance with travel and logistics.

 “Students want practical advice and help in arranging accommodation in quarantine, flights and logistics when they arrive,” Mr Barkla said.

 “While there has been a lot of government and industry discussion about policy concerns and quarantine measures, it is just as important that we consult and develop solutions in line with student expectations and their willingness to participate – and help them to get to their study destination.

 “For parents of international students in particular, they want assurance there is adequate healthcare available for their child should they fall ill.”

 The research also found students are warming up to the concept of a blended online and face-to-face delivery mode for their education.

 “Acceptance to start their studies online and transition to face-to-face teaching at a later stage has increased from 31 to 40 percent since our first survey in April.
 This highlights that while students are warming to the idea and understand the current situation, many are still holding out for the on-campus - and life - experience,” Mr. Barkla said.

 Simon Emmett, Chief Executive Officer of IDP Connect, said there is more work to be done to ensure students can safely start back as early as Fall 2020, particularly for the northern hemisphere destinations of Canada, the United Kingdom and the United States.